Lynch Syndrome (also know as Hereditary non-polyposis colorectal cancer (HNPCC))

 This section has been compiled using information from a number of reliable sources, including:

-DJ Ahnen et al. Clinical features of Lynch Syndrome (Hereditary non-polyposis colorectal cancer).
-UpToDate website http://www.uptodate.com (accessed October 2012).
+Ahnen D, et al. Clinical features of Lynch Syndrome (hereditary non-polyposis colorectal cancer).
+November 2013. www.uptodate.com (accessed March 2014).

-PA Bonis et al. Lynch Syndrome (Hereditary non-polyposis colorectal cancer): screening and management of patients.
-UpToDate website http://www.uptodate.com (accessed October 2012).
+Bonis P, et al. Lynch Syndrome (hereditary non-polyposis colorectal cancer): screening and management of patients.
+May 2013. www.uptodate.com (accessed March 2014).

-Tobias J, and Hochhauser D. Cancer and its management.
+Tobias J, Hochhauser D. Cancer and its management.
 6th Edition.
 2010.
 Wiley-Blackwell.